devflowinc/trieve-rust-client/docs/AuthApi.md

 > login(organization_id, redirect_uri, inv_code)
 Login

-Login  This will redirect you to the OAuth provider for authentication with email/pass, SSO, Google, Github, etc.
+This will redirect you to the OAuth provider for authentication with email/pass, SSO, Google, Github, etc.

 ### Parameters